Velocifire NK01 Wireless – Unboxing

 Four pads rest on the bottom of the case.
 It isn’t equipped with flip out elevation feet, but those are rare on keypads anyways.

-Outemu Blue switches populate the keyboard.
+Outemu Blue switches populate this mechanical numeric keypad.
 I think I could grow to like them better than Cherry switches.
 Their click is higher pitched, but much more distinct and less rattly.
 They are slightly less tactile, though, so that might be a dealbreaker for some people.
 I think they’re also a hair less smooth, but it’s barely noticeable.

 The stabilizers feel fine, but I noticed that the sliders jump out of the wires easily during keycap removals.
 They pop back on just as easily, though, so it isn’t a big deal.
 You can see one missing in the photo above.
 It was there, but stuck to the keycap.